 IML 458 The Embedded Story: Designing Digital Landscapes and Languages (2 units)

 Description: Exploration of the imagined territories where language and landscape originate, converge and are transformed.
-Students will collaborate to create media in cross-platform environments.
-Each student will work on four teams to create four projects during the semester.
-All projects will incorporate world-building, immersive and trans-media, and game- theory.
+Students will collaborate to create media in cross-platform environments using world-building, and other, methodologies.
+Counts as a requirement for the minors in Digital Studies and Future Cinema.